All Episodes

 That's $300,000.

-Now, let's say uh we use all of that money to pay two teachers.
+Now, let's say we use all of that money to pay two teachers.

-That that a certain bare minimum standard has got to be reached for the for the teachers to be able to continue in their job and for these kids to have this opportunity, or else somehow the the there's there's got to be some accountability, whatever that accountability is.
+And then you put standards associated with it and also benchmarks that must be met, that a certain bare minimum standard has got to be reached for the teachers to be able to continue in their job and for these kids to have this opportunity, or else somehow there's got to be some accountability, whatever that accountability is.

-If if five, if if you have one teacher for every five kids, and the teachers chosen by five parents, what teacher do you think these parents are going to choose?
+If you have one teacher for every five kids and the teacher is chosen by five parents, what teacher do you think these parents are going to choose?

-They're going to find the best teacher that would be capable of teaching these kids the bare necessities, because without education, you the rungs of the ladder to life success are ripped out from underneath them.
+They're going to find the best teacher that would be capable of teaching these kids the bare necessities because without education, the rungs of the ladder to life success are ripped out from underneath them.

 You will not succeed if you don't have these basic fundamental skills and you don't have those skills that are necessary to take you to the next level in life.